Family LLC Estate Planning: Everything You Need to Know

 If you have a high net worth, a family limited partnership can be a good estate planning solution.
 However, these entities are often challenged by the IRS because they allow you to transfer assets between family members while reducing transfer taxes.
 If you create a business entity correctly, you will shield your valuable assets from transfer taxes.
 If you want to successfully reduce your potential transfer taxes, you have to make sure that your family business entity is properly managed and formed for a legitimate reason not related to taxes.

 If you need help with determining family LLC estate planning, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.